Quick summary

 The main duties of the intermediary include:

-• Record-keeping: The intermediary is obliged to keep all documents related to the intermediary’s activities.
+- Record-keeping: The intermediary is obliged to keep all documents relating to the intermediary’s activities.
 These documents must be retained for as long as they are relevant for the protection of the client’s interests – usually for a period corresponding to the validity of the contract and any claim.

 The obligations are not only incumbent on the intermediary but also on the person using his services.
 The main obligations of the client include:

-• Payment of commission: the client is obliged to pay the intermediary a commission for the successful brokerage of the contract or trade.
-The commission is usually paid on the date of the conclusion of the brokerage contract or the fulfilment of a condition set out in the contract.
+- Payment of commission: the client is obliged to pay the intermediary a commission for the successful brokerage of the contract or trade.
+The commission is payable on the date of the conclusion of the brokered contract or, if applicable, on fulfilment of a condition precedent.
 This condition may be, for example, the payment of the purchase price or other pre-agreed performance.

-• Co-operation and active participation: the client should actively co-operate with the intermediary and provide answers to questions that are key to the decision to enter into a contract or deal.
+- Co-operation and active participation: the client should actively co-operate with the intermediary and provide answers to questions that are key to the decision to conclude the contract or deal.
 This includes cooperation in the preparation of necessary documents and materials.

-The relationship between an intermediary and its client is usually established by an intermediary contract.
-This is an agreement between the intermediary and the client in which the intermediary undertakes to seek a suitable person to enter into a particular contract or agreement between the client and a third party.
+The relationship between an intermediary and its client is usually established by an agency agreement.
+This is an agreement between the intermediary and the client in which the intermediary undertakes to seek a suitable person to conclude a particular contract or agreement between the client and a third party.

 This contract is remunerative and the remuneration for the intermediary is called commission.
 The brokerage contract sets out the conditions under which the broker is entitled to a commission, such as the terms of the contract, the terms of payment of the commission, and other important aspects relating to the brokering of the deal or contract.